Robert-Hughes/rjrssync/README.md

   - Syncing large tree when nothing has changed
   - Copying single large file
   - Copying lots of small files
+* profiling of remote doers.
+Send data over network just before finishing,  back to the boss which merges it.

 Misc